rleddy/run-petri/README.md

 The RunPetri class is defined with a way for the application program to pass values into it asynchronoulsy.
 The JSON object may contain definitions of nodes that will be called *sources*.
 The RunPetri instance compiles event handlers for events named with the ids of the source nodes.
 In this way, processes that take in data asynchronously may emit values to the source nodes, creating new resources that may flow throught the net.
 For example, if a source node is named, "sensor1", the applcation may call, pNet.emit("sensor1",value).

-# The JSON definition object
+# The JSON Definition Object

 Here is an example of a JSON definition object for RunPeti: